Stoke Holy Cross Golf Club golf course

 What makes Stoke Holy Cross Golf Club tricky

 Scoring opportunities are most frequent on the shorter par 4s if you maintain disciplined iron play.
 The greens are generally consistent, so taking a conservative approach to the centre of the putting surfaces often leads to a stable scorecard.
-The layout rewards players who understand where to position the ball rather than simply hitting it as far as possible.

 Who will enjoy Stoke Holy Cross Golf Club